Please see below for information about the accommodation and welfare requirements for under-18s studying on a student visa

 The student’s parents/legal guardian can request that Trinity College provides a Confirmation of Appropriate Accommodation and Welfare (CAAW).
 The CAAW letter will nominate the dates that Trinity College will take responsibility for you.
-See the CAAW dates here.
+Trinity will use the accommodation booking dates to determine the start date of the CAAW.
+A CAAW can commence up to 14 days prior to the commencement of a program.
+See the CAAW dates guide here.

 Please note that the CAAW letter cannot be issued by Trinity College until we have received confirmation of the accommodation booking and a signed agreement between the student’s parents and ISA Student Advocates.

 Any changes to accommodation and/or welfare arrangements must be approved by Trinity College prior to them occurring.
 Failure to stay in the approved accommodation may result in the cancellation of the CAAW arrangements.
 A cancellation of a CAAW is reported to the Department of Home Affairs and the parents/legal guardian of the student.

 In the event that a family member wishes to take over the accommodation and welfare arrangements, an application will need to be lodged with Department of Home Affairs.
 Please advise Trinity College when you lodge the application.

 Students who have CAAW arrangements in place are required to check into their approved accommodation by 10pm each night.

 Curfew is a very important way of making sure that younger students are safe.
 Students staying in Purpose Built Student Accommodation (PBSA) must physically sign in.
 The accommodation provider will explain the procedure upon arrival.
 Students staying with an approved Homestay must check-in with their homestay host.